-Abstract.
-We were interested in designing a location-based game (LBG) that it could be self-sustaining, be played over an extended period of time, and grow in participation.
+We were interested in designing a location-based game (LBG) to promote physical activity amongst players.
+We also wanted to design the game such that it could be played over an extended period of time and grow in participation.
 Studies of Geocaching have suggested that this might be possible by allowing actual game players to create and maintain game content.
 Our game, See It, explores this idea to understand its feasibility in the context of new LBGs.
 In See It, players use images or video clips of a location to find a hidden container; they can also hide similar content for others to find.
 Our study revealed that it can be difficult to create a LBG that supports a variety of player-generated content while also being focused on a specific game goal (e.g., physical activity).
-This suggests that using player-generated content must be done cautiously and only once the game has established a level of maturity.
+This suggests that using playergenerated content must be done cautiously and only once the game has established a level of maturity.

+Author Keywords

-Keywords: Location-based games, Geocaching, pervasive games
+Location-based games, Geocaching, pervasive games